Germany's top court to probe former judges' Nazi links | DW | 19.02.2020

 The Constitutional Court began operating in 1951, two years after Germany's Basic Law came into force.

-One judge of interest from the early years of the court is Willi Geiger, who served between 1951 and 1977.
+One judge of interest from the early years of the court is Willi Geiger, who served from 1951 to 1977.

 During the Nazi regime, which ruled Germany from 1933 to 1945, Geiger handed down a number of death sentences for minor offenses while presiding over a special court under Adolf Hitler's NSDAP party.
 He also saw to it that the executions were publicized and advertised.